top of page

 SO... what I mainly learned is what the weightlifter learns about weights--- 120 lbs. is always 120 lbs. worth of effort, and costs you the same work to get back in shape as it did before, except of course that as you get older, there is an increasing cost with advancing age.

-The computer and Python language never give you a break, either-- old minds are also not as supple in recovery as old bodies.
+The computer and the Python language never give you a break, either-- old minds are also not as supple in recovery as old bodies.

 It does make me want to attack my next nonfiction book, before the hill gets too much higher, because by abilities are eroding, slowly but surely.